 One year later, Hewlett Packard Enterprise unveiled its new identity to the world, ringing the opening bell at the New York Stock Exchange on November 2, 2015.
 Now, with a new brand projecting across the globe, HPE is poised to lead a new chapter in the Hewlett Packard story.

-We recently spoke with Anne Swan, global creative director, and Matt Egan, senior director of strategy, who both worked with HPE to craft its new brand strategy, story, and experience.
+We recently spoke with Anne Swan, former global creative director, and Matt Egan, managing director of strategy, who both worked with HPE to craft its new brand strategy, story, and experience.

 What were the unique challenges of this assignment from a strategy and design perspective?